samsonOdunola/samsonodunola/README.md

-# Frontend Mentor - Loopstudios landing page
+# I have changed the header

 ![Design preview for the Loopstudios landing page coding challenge](./design/desktop-preview.jpg)